D4wnstar/pf2e-wealth-calculator/README.md

 ## License

-This project is released under the [GNU GPLv3 License](https://github.com/D4wnstar/pf2e-wealth-calculator/blob/develop/LICENSE).
+This project is released under the [GNU GPLv3 License](https://github.com/D4wnstar/pf2e-wealth-calculator/blob/master/LICENSE).
+The data this program parses through is taken from the [Archives of Nethys](https://2e.aonprd.com/) and is available for use under the [Open Game License v1.0a](https://github.com/D4wnstar/pf2e-wealth-calculator/blob/master/OGL).